Discobotdevlolhehe/Syno-Music/README.md

 #

-# How to setuP
+# How to setup
 > Requirements:
 >> 4 working lavalinks
->> bot token
+>> Bot token
->> mongo URL
+>> Mongo URL
 >> Spotify Client ID and secret
 >> Discord webhook

-> Fill out bot config
+> Fill out the bot config
->> got to `./botconfig/config.json` and put your mongo URL in mongo,
+>> got to `./botconfig/config.json` and put your Mongo URL in Mongo,
->> put your 4 lavalinks in the nodes area
+>> Put your 4 lavalinks in the nodes area
->>Spotify client ID and Secret in line 37 and 38
+>>Spotify client ID and Secret in lines 37 and 38
->> at the bottom of the file fill in the owner ID section
+>> At the bottom of the file fill in the owner ID section

 > Configure embeds:
 >> Got to `./botconfig/embed.json` and put whatever you want.
-Its opltional
+It's optional

 > Webhook
->> Go to `index.js` line 16 put in your entire webhook link
+>> Go to `index.js` line 16 and put in your entire webhook link

+> bot token
+>> Rename exmple.env to .env and in that file replace your token with your bot's token
 > install packages
 >> npm i